Ferdodonna/Gasket/README.md

 Rotation: 0 - 2π

-Output path: needs an .svg ending!
+Output path: needs a .svg ending!

 Amount of generations to draw at least: a natural number, if this limiter should be ignored input -1